lnabegu/FutureMakers2022/README.md

 **Day 10 Reflection**: I learned about different activation functions such as ReLU, TanH, and Sigmoid.
 I also saw how feature maps could be used to visualize the effect of the activation functions on the model.

+**Day 11 Reflection**: Today, I read about why it is very important to consider ethical implications while designing products that utilize very powerful technologies.
+My main takeaway was that setting up systems for accountability and creating diverse teams can help deal with problems in machine learning model in an efficient manner.